-Vehicles with special registration plates or removable windshield placards from any state or which have a handicapped parking card issued by the Department of Motor Vehicles may use the special parking spaces when the card or placard is displayed on the (interior) rear-view mirror or the plate is legally mounted on the vehicle as provided by the laws of Vermont or the state where the vehicle is registered.
+Vehicles with special registration plates or removable windshield placards from any state or which have a disabled parking card issued by the Department of Motor Vehicles may use the special parking spaces when the card or placard is displayed on the (interior) rear-view mirror, or the plate is legally mounted on the vehicle as provided by the laws of Vermont or the state where the vehicle is registered.

 Application for either (special) disabled registration plates or disabled windshield placards may be made to this Department by any person residing within the state of Vermont.
 An organization may apply for and receive special registration plates and placards for a vehicle registered in the applicant's name if the vehicle is primarily used to transport persons who have an ambulatory disability or are blind.

 The placards are issued to a person who is blind or has an ambulatory disability.
 A Disabled Parking Placard application (form #VD-120) must be completed.

 One set of plates is issued (without additional fees) for a vehicle registered to a person who is blind or has an ambulatory disability or to a parent or guardian of a person with a permanent disability.
 Complete a registration form to request a Disabled plate.